 The "Statement of Purpose" is a critical document that must state clearly and specifically the relationship between the applicant's interests and the scientific objectives of the program.
 A generic statement of plans for future research will not suffice.
 Candidates must upload several support documents and arrange for those writing recommendations to upload their letters of recommendation.

-Awards will be announced in early February 2016.
-MSRI asks applicants' consideration in not phoning or emailing the Institute regarding the status of their applications before March 2016.
+Awards will be announced by early February 2017.
+MSRI asks applicants' consideration in not phoning or emailing the Institute regarding the status of their applications before March 2017.